 Whether you want to cook on the campsite or go out and celebrate a special occasion, there's plenty of choice on Bryher.
 Take a look...

 The Pender family have been fishing on Bryher for generations – and now no fewer than three generations of the family are involved.
-Find Island Fish in ‘the town’ for a range of lobster, crab and wet fish, as well as lobster and crab baps (perfect for a picnic), crab quiche, lobster salads and fish pie.
-They also do Paella takeaway one night a week - look for the blackboard!
-Tel: 01720 423 880
+Find Island Fish in ‘the town’ for lobster, crab and wet fish, as well as lobster and crab baps (perfect for a picnic), crab quiche, lobster salads and fish pie.
+They also do Paella takeaway on Thursday nights - perfect for taking to the beach and watching the sunset!
+[Tel: 01720 423 880]

 A small working farm situated towards the southern end of Bryher, keeping the honesty stall stocked with a wonderful range of island-grown fruit and veg.
 Among the highlights are the delicious strawberries, free range eggs and juicy plum tomatoes.
-Ruth and Graham have also brought pastoral farming back to the island, with Red Ruby Cattle and rare breed pigs.
+Ruth and Graham have also brought pastoral farming back to the island, with Red Ruby Cattle and rare breed pigs - be sure to try the Bryher Banger!

 Hell Bay Hotel